joshim5/logical-clocks/C/lab-notebook.md

 like it; it keeps repeating patterns.
 Later, implement Mersenne Twister or something.
 Sometimes I don't like C...

+**Sunday, March 14th, 4pm**

+Implemented xorshift instead of using `rand()`.
+Simple version of xorshift, but should work fine for our purposes.

 ### Time

 **Saturday, March 13th, 12:30pm**